-Children and young adults affected by IRS are often hyperinsulinemic.
+Glucose intolerance and T2DM: Children and young adults affected by IRS are often hyperinsulinemic.
 In such persons, stimulation of insulin secretion by carbohydrates alone or with protein can induce an excessive but delayed rise in insulin secretion, reflected in an early excessive rise in glucose, followed by an excessive fall in glucose levels 3-5 hours afterwards, of sufficient severity to provoke symptoms of hypoglycemia.
-As the ability to secrete insulin declines, impaired glucose intolerance appears first.
+As the ability to secrete insulin declines, impaired glucose iolerance appears first.
 Later in the evolution of T2DM, the 2-hour criteria for diabetes during OGTT become apparent, followed later by impaired fasting hyperglycemia and finally by fasting hyperglycemia that meets the criteria for the diagnosis of diabetes.
-An HbA1c level can be used to screen diabetes as recommended by the American
+An HbA1c level can be used to screen diabetes as recommended by the American Diabetes Association.

-Diabetes Association.

-Table 10.
-Criteria for Increased Risk of Diabetes (1) Fasting plasma glucose 100 - 125 mg/dl 2-hour plasma glucose after OGTT 140 - 199 mg/dl HbA1C 5.7 - 6.4%
+Table 10: Criteria for increased risk of diabetes Fasting plasma glucose 100 - 125 mg/dl 2 hour plasma glucose after OGTT 140 - 199 mg/dl HbA1C 5.7 - 6.4%